lincoln2016/Rachaels_Carriot_Sensor/README.md

 To allow the device to send data streams every hour and status streams every 10 minutes to (formerly)Carriots.com (now https://www.altairsmartcore.com), you will need to set up an account, add a device ID(name), retrieve the API key for the device and ADD your API key and Device ID(name) in the "arduino_secrets.h" file, under the API Key settings

+The companion android app can be found at https://play.google.com/store/apps/details?id=com.shrekware.cereshelper